-Figure 3: Root mean square error and R2 statistics for multi-parameter linear models of readouts of the kynurenine and catecholamine pathway activity in the SIMMUN cohort.

-Figure 3: Root mean square error and R2 statistics for multi-parameter linear models of readouts of the kynurenine and catecholamine pathway activity in the SIMMUN cohort.

 Supplementary Figure S3.
 Root mean square error and R2 statistics for multi-parameter linear models of readouts of the kynurenine and catecholamine pathway activity in the SIMMUN cohort.

-Multi-parameter linear regression models of 2 (B) in the training data set and CV are plotted.
+Multi-parameter linear regression models of serumplasma levels of tryptophan (TRP), kynurenine (KYN), kynurenine/tryptophan ratio (KYN/TRP), phenylalanine (PHE), tyrosine (TYR) and phenylalanine/tyrosine ratio (PHE/TRP) in the SIMMUN models were optimized by backwards elimination and their reproducibility was tested by cross-validation (CV, 10 folds).
+Values of root mean square error (RMSE, A) and R2 (B) in the training data set and CV are plotted.